apalarcon/CyTRACK/README.md

 1 - Clone CyTRACK repository.

 2 - Verify you have installed all packages requiered for CyTRACK.
-If you use an Anaconda environment, please be sure you have activate the environment.
+If you use an Anaconda environment, please be sure you have activated the environment.

 3 - run install_CyTRACK.sh.